Ex Pakistan PM Imran Khan charged with contempt of electoral watchdog - lawyer | Politics

 Ex Pakistan PM Imran Khan charged with contempt of electoral watchdog - lawyer

-The Election Commission of Pakistan (ECP) initiated contempt proceedings against Khan and other former leaders of his Pakistan Tehreek-e-Insaf (PTI) party.
-Khan, who is widely seen as the country's most popular leader, denies all charges against him and says he is being by hounded by the powerful military, which wants to keep him out of the polls.
+The Election Commission of Pakistan (ECP) initiated contempt proceedings against Khan and other former leaders of his Pakistan Tehreek-e-Insaf (PTI) party, saying Khan and his colleagues had made "derogatory and contemptuous remarks against the Chief Election Commissioner of Pakistan and used intemperate and insulting language."
+Khan, who is widely seen as the country's most popular leader, denies all charges against him and says he is being by hounded by the powerful military, which wants to keep him out of the polls due next month.
 The military denies this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)